researchk8/TopicsAndTechniques/RAG.md

 - Generate: A ChatModel / LLM produces an answer using a prompt that includes both the question with the retrieved data

+## Paradigms

+### Naive RAG
+The Naive RAG research paradigm represents the earliest methodology, which gained prominence shortly after the widespread adoption of ChatGPT.
+The Naive RAG follows a traditional process that includes indexing, retrieval, and generation, which is also characterized as a “Retrieve-Read” framework.

+### Advanced RAG
+Advanced RAG introduces specific improvements to overcome the limitations of Naive RAG.
+Focusing on enhancing retrieval quality, it employs pre-retrieval and post-retrieval strategies.
+To tackle the indexing issues, Advanced RAG refines its indexing techniques through the use of a sliding window approach, fine-grained segmentation, and the incorporation of metadata.

+### Modular RAG
+The modular RAG architecture advances beyond the former two RAG paradigms, offering enhanced adaptability and versatility.
+It incorporates diverse strategies for improving its components, such as adding a search module for similarity searches and refining the retriever through fine-tuning.

 ## Tools

 ### LlamaIndex